ZinoStudio931/Automatic-Garments-Size-Measurement-using-HRNet-and-Point-Cloud/README.md

     TEST.USE_GT_BBOX True
 ```

-### Calculate the size
+### Calculate the size and visualization
-Calculation modules will be released as soon as the article review is done.
+Calculation and visualization modules will be released as soon as the article review is done.

 ## Discussion
 - The article review is currently in progress.
 After publication, related files will be provided for testing.